United States v. Progressive, Inc.: Prior restraint

 Prior restraint has generally been regarded by U.S. courts, particularly the U.S. Supreme Court, as being "the most serious and least tolerable" of restrictions on the First Amendment.
 The Blackstone Commentaries defined freedom of the press as "laying no previous restraints upon publication, and not in freedom from censure for criminal matter when published."
 The Supreme Court had however never held that prior restraint was unconstitutional.
 On the contrary, in Near v.
 Minnesota 283 U.S. 697 (1931), Chief Justice Charles E. Hughes remarked that in wartime, "no one would question but that a government might prevent actual obstruction to its recruiting service or the publication of the sailing dates of transports or the number and location of troops."
 He further suggested that obscenity or incitement to insurrection would be similar grounds for prior restraint.
 The court subsequently upheld free speech exceptions such as restrictions on demonstrations in Cox v.
-New Hampshire, 312 U.S. 569 (1941), and censorship of motion pictures in Times Film Corp. v.
+New Hampshire, 312 U.S. 569 (1941), and censorship of motion pictures in Times Film Corporation v.
 City of Chicago, 365 U.S. 43 (1961).

 In New York Times Co. v.
 United States 403 U.S. 713 (1971)—better known as the Pentagon Papers case—the government had sought to prevent the publication of classified material by The New York Times.
 In this case, the Supreme Court ruled 6–3 that the government had not reached the standard required by Near to justify prior restraint, but the concurring justices gave differing opinions about where the line should be drawn.
 In his opinion, Justice Potter Stewart wrote that while publication of The Pentagon Papers would likely harm the national interest, it would not result in "direct, immediate or irreparable harm to our Nation or its people".
 Failure to provide a clear line inevitably meant that the court had to deal with prior restraint on a case-by-case basis.
 In Nebraska Press Association v.
 Stuart, 427 U.S. 539 (1976), the court was called upon to decide whether news reportage of a lurid mass murder case in a small town in Nebraska would justify prior restraint in order to protect the defendant's right to a fair trial.
 In this case, the court ruled unanimously that it would not.
 Most of the justices viewed Near as providing the only grounds for prior restraint, and declined to expand its scope any further.